CHERRY CREEK CENTER

 In 1946, Buell announced plans for COLODEN MOOR, a retail and residential complex.
 The Cherry Creek dam was being built, which would alleviate flooding problems at the site.
 The dam was completed in 1950.
 However, Buell's shopping center plan would face years of delays, due to zoning hassles and problems with the department of highways, who wanted to build an expressway through the parcel.

-By 1952, the name of the prospective retail center had morphed to CHERRY CREEK CENTER.
+By 1952, the name of the prospective retail center had morphed into CHERRY CREEK CENTER.
 Ground was broken at an 18.2-acre section in June.
-A 3-level (93,000 square foot) Denver Dry Goods, designed by Temple Buell & Company Architects, opened for business on October 8, 1953.
+A 3-level (93,000 square foot) Denver Dry Goods, designed by Temple Buell & Company Architects, opened for business on October 12, 1953.
 Attending the store's dedication were Governor Isaac J. Thornton (R), Charles A. Shinn (board chairman of Denver Dry Goods) and Frank J. Johns (president of Denver Dry Goods).
+A ceremonial ribbon was cut.

 Promoted as the first complete suburban department store between the Mississippi River and Pacific Coast, the CHERRY CREEK "Denver Dry" featured interiors decorated with Sapele mahogany, polished birch and African rosewood.
 Floors were covered with carpeting woven specifically for the store.
 The structure had three levels; Lower Main (or basement), Main and Second.
 All were connected via elevator and escalator.

 A groundbreaking was held for the fourth CHERRY CREEK CENTER structure on August 26, 1954.
-The south store block would house tenants such as Baur's Restaurant, All Nations Travel Bureau and Russell Stover Candies.
-South block stores began opening in September 1955.
+The South Arcade would house tenants such as Baur's Restaurant, the Tropic Shop, Mill End Shop and Patrick's Shoes.
+Stores began opening in September 1955.
+By June 1956, the entire shopping hub housed thirty stores and services.

-In the meantime, four city blocks directly north of CHERRY CREEK CENTER had been cleared.
+In the early 1950s, four city blocks directly north of CHERRY CREEK CENTER had been cleared.
 A 3-level (133,400 square foot) Sears -and freestanding Auto Center- were built.
-These opened for business in the summer of 1954.
-The mall and Sears were connected -via a tunnel underneath East First Avenue- in 1955.
+These opened for business on August 19, 1954.
+The mall and Sears were connected -via a pedestrian tunnel underneath East First Avenue- in 1955.

 Luby's Cafeteria was scheduled to open for business on September 15, 1964.
-However, a fire on September 2nd resulted in $450,000 in damages.
+However, a fire on September 2nd resulted in $450,000 worth of damage.
 The restaurant was rebuilt and welcomed first diners in 1965.
-Adjacent Luby Building stores and services included Ivan's Barber Shop, Rudolph's Jewelers, Komac Paint and the Chateau de Coiffure beauty salon.
-These commenced operation in 1964 and 1965.
+Adjacent Luby Building stores and services included Rudolph's Jewelers and the Chateau de Coiffure beauty salon.
+Ivan's Barber Shop and Komac Paint had relocated from the open-air mall.
+Stores commenced operation in 1964 and 1965.

-Center State Bank relocated from the original mall and opened, in a new freestanding structure, in November 1964.
+Center State Bank also relocated from the open-air mall.
+The new financial institution was completed in November 1964.
 A Safeway supermarket opened its doors on February 28, 1966.
-The adjacent General Cinema Corporation Cherry Creek Cinema premiered in 1967.
+The adjacent General Cinema Corporation Cherry Creek Cinema premiered on February 17, 1967.
+A second auditorium was added, with the Cherry Creek Cinema I & II being dedicated on October 22, 1976.

 Construction of the enclosed shopping complex got underway soon after.
 The new mall at CHERRY CREEK CENTER was officially dedicated on August 17, 1990.
 Its original anchors were May D & F and Saks Fifth Avenue.
 Neiman Marcus joined the directory in 1991, with Nordstrom opening a store in 2001.
 May D & F became a Houston-based Foley's in 1993 and was "Macy-ated" in 2006.